All the biggest differences between the iPhone 13, Mini, Pro and Pro Max

-Apple announced its new iPhone lineup on Tuesday at its September event alongside the Apple Watch 7, iPad Mini 6 and updated entry level iPad.
-The new lineup, named the iPhone 13, mirrors last year's iPhone 12 collection with a standard, Mini, Pro and Pro Max version.
+Apple announced its new iPhone lineup on Tuesday at its September event alongside the Apple Watch 7, iPad Mini 6 and updated entry-level iPad.
+The new lineup, named the iPhone 13, mirrors last year's iPhone 12 collection with standard, Mini, Pro and Pro Max versions.
 The updated iPhone runs on iOS 15, which will be publicly available to install next week, and features a few camera upgrades, upped storage, a new A15 Bionic processor and more.
 (Here's how and when you can preorder the iPhone 13.)

 The iPhone 13 models vary in a number of key ways.
 First of all, storage size.
 Not only is the iPhone 13's starting storage impressive -- the standard and Mini model are offered in 128GB, 256GB and 512GB options -- but the Pro and Pro Max storage is downright huge.
 You can get one of the Pro models with a whopping 1TB of storage.